-Virginia can probably safely say winter is finally behind us!
+We can probably safely say winter is behind us!
 But that's doesn't mean we won't still see some ice.
 Tornado and severe weather season is here and that means hail storms are likely.
-Hail and straight line winds are equal opportunity destroyers, nearly impossible to prevent, and usually the damage is clear.
-But it's important to know when they cause hidden damage to your home.
+Hail and straight-line winds are equal opportunity destroyers.
+Damage is nearly impossible to prevent, and usually, easy to find.
+But it's important to know when they can also cause hidden damage to your home.

 Hail damage to the vinyl siding on my Stafford, Virginia home, March 2017